textcamp/textcamp/README.md

 Textcamp is barely "playable" at the moment.
 If you're interested in announcements down the road, please send an e-mail to peat@text.camp or follow [@textdotcamp](https://twitter.com/textdotcamp) on Twitter.

+## Demo

+You can find a playable demo at http://play.text.camp:8080/.
+It's a very limited environment, but it demonstrates the basic functionality in a public environment.

 ## Building

 Textcamp requires the latest stable Rust.
 To install Rust on your system, head over to https://rustup.rs/ and follow the instructions.
 Run `cargo build` in the git repository and wait a bit.
 Easy!